isa-karahan/E-Commerce/dotNET/README.md

 ## Project Structure
 ```
-- WebAPI => Manages the api endpoints and calls the related service using MediatR
+- WebAPI => Manages the API endpoints and calls the related service using MediatR
 - Business
    - Feature (ex.
 Accounts)
       - Commands